 Licensed asbestos removalists complete the asbestos assessor course, which typically has a duration of two days.
 This course covers asbestos management and safety requirements for asbestos removal.
 Licensed asbestos assessors are qualified to carry out asbestos air monitoring.
 They can also issue a clearance certificate after the clearance inspection.

 If you require more information about the asbestos removal certification processes, contact the experts at OHS.com.au.
 We have over two decades of experience and offer all necessary asbestos removal courses with face-to-face training at our local facilities throughout South Australia.

 White card training is a prerequisite for all asbestos removal courses.
 Construction workers and others in the construction industry need to renew their white card training every two years.

 Before taking the friable asbestos (Class A) removal course, you must complete the non-friable asbestos (Class B) removal course.
 Both courses are also prerequisites for the CPCCBC4051A Supervise Asbestos Removal course.

 After completing these courses, you may complete CPCCBC5014A Conduct Asbestos Assessment to become a licensed asbestos assessor.
 Refresher training should also be completed for all asbestos removal courses every two years.

 Enroll in Asbestos Removal Training Today

 OHS.com.au began offering health and safety training in 2006.
-We offer courses throughout South Australia and online.
+We offer courses throughout Victoria and online.
 Our platform offers face-to-face asbestos training courses cover all areas of asbestos removal.
 Obtain the necessary asbestos removal certification to begin carrying out asbestos removal work safely and legally.
 Get a quote today.